An OLCreate Open University Course

 Simon Baverstock, PGDip, B.A.
 (Hons), UKCP Accredited and Registered Psychotherapist

 Hello and welcome to my website.

 I am an Integrative Relational Psychotherapist and I use my experience of relating to you in sessions to understand your way of being in the world, how you make sense of it, how you relate to others and what might be getting in the way of your happiness.

-I work with adults weekly or more often (usually for a minimum of six weeks) who struggle with relationships or other aspects of their lives.
+I work with adults weekly or more often (usually for a minimum of six weeks) who struggle with or feel overwhelmed by aspects of their lives.
 This might include a relationship, emotions or personal difficulties.
 Within a strong, supporting alliance, you can reach attainable goals.
 Being listened to and feeling heard can bring immediate benefits.
 Long standing suffering can take longer to unravel.

 From September 1st I will be restarting face to face appointments in York on Tuesdays at York Clinic for Integrated Healthcare and at The Base in Scarborough on Mondays and Thursdays from September 14th.
 I have psychotherapy sessions available by telephone and secure online video calls weekdays (excluding Wednesdays).

 Our relationships form vital and important sources of nourishment for us, enabling us to rest, recreate and work in safety and trust.

 Our earliest caregiving experiences form the pattern of our later styles of interacting with ourselves, the world, and others.
 We can pick up what our caregivers struggled with and view ourselves through the lenses they used.